-SL: I was just shocked initially because I had no family history.
+SL: I was shocked initially because I had no family history.
 I felt like I was healthy.
-I just didn’t expect to get the diagnosis, but I pretty much knew when they did the mammogram.
+I didn’t expect to get the diagnosis, but I pretty much knew when they did the mammogram.
 Since I’d had one at 40, I knew what that one was like.
-For this one, they took a thousand extra pictures, and then they said, ‘Don’t get dressed.
+For this one, they took a thousand extra pictures, and then said, ‘Don’t get dressed.
 Stay right here.’
 Then they came back and said they were going to have to do an ultrasound.
-They can’t tell you.
 A doctor has to tell you, but they did say there was definitely a lump there.
-They weren’t even saying ‘It’s probably a cyst.’
-They weren’t giving me any other options about what it could be, so I pretty much knew from that very first mammogram that that’s what I was going to hear.
-But it was still a little shocking and numbing to hear it.
+They weren’t giving me any other options about what it could be, so I pretty much knew from that very first mammogram what I was going to hear.
+It was still a little shocking and numbing to actually hear it.

 PTM: What type of treatment did you go through, and how long did that last?

-My cancer was 100 percent estrogen positive and 100 percent progesterone positive and then HER2 (human epidermal growth factor receptor 2) negative, which as far as cancer goes, that’s a good thing to be.
+SL: My cancer was 100 percent estrogen positive and 100 percent progesterone positive and then HER2 (human epidermal growth factor receptor 2) negative.
+As far as cancer goes, that’s a good thing to be.
 I have to take a hormone blocker and initially got a Zoladex shot, which stops your ovaries from working.
-I did that for a year, and then we decided to go ahead and remove my ovaries and tubes because I was having all of the hot flashes and stuff.
-I still have to take a pill every day to block the estrogen, and I’ll probably do that for 10 years.
+After doing that for a year, we decided to go ahead and remove my ovaries and tubes because I was having all of the hot flashes and stuff.
+I still have to take a pill every day to block the estrogen and will probably do that for 10 years.
 Then we did the mastectomy on the right side, and I had reconstruction at that time.
 So that was 10 months later that I had the reconstruction.

 The type of cancer that I had was Grade 2 Stage 2b Invasive Lobular Carcinoma, and it likes to migrate to the other side.
 So that’s why I wanted to have the second mastectomy.
 You hear a lot of times that once you reach your five-year mark, your chance of recurrence lessens.
 But with Lobular Cancer it’s the opposite.
 It usually stays dormant or doesn’t show up again until much later.
 So that’s why my treatment was a little more aggressive because we were trying to keep it from coming back.